opyate/ye-olde-opyate.github.io/about/resume/index.md

 Unleash Your Server is a new endeavour, but I've started this one on my own.
 The name is a play on my surname, UYS, chosen by my mate and old business partner [@wehtam](http://twitter.com/wehtam) (yes, I suck at naming things, and besides &mdash; it's one of the two biggest problems in computer science, alongside cache invalidation, and off-by-one errors).

-Apart from finding new problems to solve and organically building businesses around them, I've had the immense privilege of starting my new journey with GOV.UK on the [transformation](https://gds.blog.gov.uk/2014/01/29/200-days-of-transformation-200-days-to-go/) project, until further notice.
+Apart from finding new problems to solve and organically building businesses around them, I've had the immense privilege of starting my new journey with GOV.UK on the [transformation](https://gds.blog.gov.uk/2014/01/29/200-days-of-transformation-200-days-to-go/) project.

 ## Freelance